ValksGodotTools/GodotUtils/README.md

 ## Notes
 - Remember to do `Logger.Update()` in `_PhysicsProcess(double delta)` and always use `Logger.Log()` over `GD.Print()`
 - `UIConsole` will only be used if you add it to the scene with `AddChild(new UIConsole())`
+- To create new commands for use in the console, create new classes that extend from `Command`